64rl0/Icarus/README.md

 Initializes midway authentication by setting up necessary credentials on the localhost and optionally on specified remote Developer Desks.
 This command can accept multiple IDs.

 - `[-i]` Specify one or more Developer Desk IDs to initialize authentication simultaneously.
+- `[--mw-args]` Specify one arg to pass to mwinit.
 - Example: `icarus --amazon --auth-init -i 1 2 3`
+- Example: `icarus --amazon --auth-init -i 1 2 3 --mw-args --ncl`

 ### `--auth-init-exp`